zonneplan/KiBot/README.md

         - `solder_paste`: [string='#808080'] Color for the solder paste.
         - `variant`: [string=''] Board variant to apply.
         - `view`: [string='top'] [top,bottom,front,rear,right,left,z,Z,y,Y,x,X] Point of view.
+        - *wait_ray_tracing*: Alias for wait_render.
-        - `wait_ray_tracing`: [number=-600] How many seconds we must wait before capturing the ray tracing render.
+        - `wait_render`: [number=-600] How many seconds we must wait before capturing the render (ray tracing or normal).
                          Lamentably KiCad can save an unfinished image.
 Enlarge it if your image looks partially rendered.
                          Use negative values to enable the auto-detect using CPU load.
                          In this case the value is interpreted as a time-out..
         - `width`: [number=1280] Image width (aprox.).
         - `zoom`: [number=0] Zoom steps.
 Use positive to enlarge, get closer, and negative to reduce.
                   Same result as using the mouse wheel in the 3D viewer.